Wolf detected by AI species recognition

 Restoration & rewilding

-Baseline and before/after documentation of species activity in project areas, so ecological restoration can be measured, not just described.
+Baseline and before/after documentation of species activity in project areas, so nature restoration can be measured, not just described.

 Example: documenting species development 3 years after a stream remeandering.